Software-Hardware-Integration-Lab/Documentation/docs/SHIELD/Reference/Architecture/Hardware-Selection.md

 ## Conclusion

-Selecting the right hardware for SOP deployment is crucial to ensure optimal performance and security.
+Selecting the right hardware for SHIELD deployment is crucial to ensure optimal performance and security.
 Depending on the security class and mode of operation, the hardware requirements may vary.
 We recommend using Microsoft Surface or Lenovo devices for ESM and SSM modes.
 Microsoft Secure Core certified Windows 11 devices are required for PSM mode.

 Choosing performant hardware is important for security because happy users means less shadow IT.
 Dissatisfaction leads to end users bringing in their own systems to solve their issues rather than using corporate systems.